gregnrobinson/cloud-tools/README.md

 ![Cloud Build](https://storage.googleapis.com/phronesis-310405-badges/builds/cloud-tools/branches/main.svg)

 cloud-tools is an all in one cloud development container that aims to eliminate package installation whenever you might get a new job or new computer.
-Also, for the past few months, Apples new M1 chip is still lacking many of the neccesary libraries for tools used by developers and engineers.
-I will be maintaining this repository whenever neccesary for the near future.
+Also, for the past few months, Apples new M1 chip is still lacking many of the neccesary libraries used by developers and engineers.
+I will be maintaining this repository whenever neccesary for the near future atleast until Apple fixes all the problems.

 ## Installed Packages